Genokarma/tutorials/docs/modules/snippy/index.md

 - Then for <ss>Reference Genbank</ss> choose the <fn>wildtype.gbk</fn> file.
 - For <ss>Single or Paired-end reads</ss> choose *Paired*.
 - Then choose the first set of reads, <fn>mutant_R1.fastq</fn> and second set of reads, <fn>mutant_R2.fastq</fn>.
-- For <ss>Cleanup the non-snp output files</ss> select *No*.
-The box will be a darker grey.
+- Click <ss>Advanced Parameters</ss> and for <ss>Output selection</ss>, select all the files.

-Your tool interface should look like this:
+Your tool interface should look a bit like this (not exactly, as tool versions are often updated):

 ![Snippy interface](images/interface.png)